Business Administration: Marketing

 • MKTG1103A

 This course is designed to provide an overview of how data can be managed and analyzed to inform data-driven marketing tactics and strategies.
-Emphasis will be on how marketing analytics transforms key customer data into meaningful information to optimize marketing decisions.
-Topics will include principles of data analytics, collection and usage of customer and market data, and the legal and ethical usage of data.
-Students will use tools to manipulate, analyze, and present insights and recommendations using marketing data.
+Emphasis is placed on how marketing analytics transforms key customer data into meaningful information to optimize marketing decisions.
+Emphasis also includes the tools used to analyze and present insights and recommendations.
+Topics include principles of marketing analytics, collection and usage of customer and market data, and the legal and ethical usage of data.

 Prerequisites: